iondodon/dictate/README.md

 - ALSA development headers
 - curl development headers

-The application will automatically type the transcribed text at your current cursor position.
+The application copies transcribed text to the clipboard - you can then paste it anywhere using Ctrl+V.